isaonu/qa-challenge-wize/README.md

 ## About
 This is a proof of concept (POC) for testing the UI of the website *https://todoist.com/* with **Testcafe**.
-It also integrates other resources/libraries as eslint to have a proper standar in the code and testcafe-reporter-json to have some reporting file and jenkins for the CI/CD.
+It also integrates other resources/libraries as eslint to have a proper standard in the code and testcafe-reporter-json to have some reporting file and jenkins for the CI/CD.

 ## How to use this project